Christo Grozev: Bellingcat

 Grozev joined Bellingcat in 2015 as an investigative reporter.
 Grozev is known for using open-source, social media, and other available data for investigations.
 He has authored investigations identifying, among others, two senior Russian officers linked to the downing of Malaysia Airlines Flight 17 in 2014, GRU officers involved with the 2016 Montenegrin coup plot, the three suspects of the poisoning of Sergei and Yulia Skripal in 2018 and the poisoning of Alexei Navalny in 2020.

 In 2019, Grozev and his team won the European Press Prize Investigative Reporting Award for "Unmasking the Salisbury Poisoning Suspects: A Four-Part Investigation", in which they identified the perpetrators of the poisoning of Sergei and Yulia Skripal.

 Russian wanted list

 On 26 December 2022 the Ministry of Internal Affairs of Russia announced that Grozev was on its "wanted" list without disclosing the reason.
 According to Russian state-owned domestic news agency RIA Novosti, a criminal case was opened against Grozev for "spreading fakes".
+On 21 April 2023 Moscow ordered his arrest in absentia.
+RIA cited a law enforcement source as saying Grozev was accused of facilitating the escape of Roman Dobrokhotov, the editor of a Russian news outlet The Insider, who left Russia in 2021.

 Navalny

 Grozev was featured heavily in the 2022 documentary Navalny, which covered the title figure's poisoning.
 Navalny won the BAFTA Award for Best Documentary at the 76th British Academy Film Awards, although Grozev's invitation to the awards ceremony was rescinded days before it was due to take place, following an assessment that he was a "security risk."
 The film's creators paid tribute to Grozev upon collecting the award.
+The film went on to win the Best Documentary Award at the 95th Academy Awards, which Grozev appeared on stage to accept the award alongside Director Daniel Roher and Yulia Navalnaya.

+Target of Russian spy operations

+According to British investigators, Grozev was shadowed by a group of agents on behalf of Russia in several countries, including Austria, Montenegro and Spain.
+The coordinator of the ring was the Austrian criminal Jan Marsalek, who went into hiding in Russia.
+The agents, who came from Bulgaria, are also said to have broken into his apartment, stolen one of his computers and spied on his life in Vienna, where he lived for a time.
+The working title was “Operation Vienna”.
+In 2025, several members of the group stood trial in Britain for espionage.

+Personal life

+In the 1990s, Grozev married Stefka Grozev.